stric9r/Line6-FBV3-Clone/README.md

 # Line-6-FBV3-Clone
-Clone of USB interface between linux (Raspberry Pi 4B) and a Line6 Spider V amplifier.
+Clone of USB interface between Line6 FBV3 (foot controller) and a Line6 Spider V amplifier.
+The FBV3 is simulated using a Raspberry Pi 4B.
 It's current state only allows for authentication and simple ON/OFF commands.
 This is still very much a work in progress.